rfeinman/GNS-Modeling/README.md

 # Generative Neuro-Symbolic (GNS) Modeling

+This is the source code repository for our paper "[Learning Task-General Representations with Generative Neuro-Symbolic Modeling](https://arxiv.org/abs/2006.14448)" (Feinman & Lake, 2020).

 ## Setup

 This code repository requires Python 3 with PyTorch.
 We recommend using PyTorch >= 1.5.0, as this version was used for development and testing.